 If you head east from Amarillo you hit the Texas Palo Duro State Park where you can drive down into the canyon and access its visitor center and exhibits.
-On road cuts in the canyon below Alan’s home we have found Indian arrow points lost in ancient hunting miscues.
-When we drive into the deep canyon we take his 1950’s Willy’s jeep and go way back deep into the gash in the Earth’s arm.
+On road cuts in the canyon below Alan’s home we look for Indian arrow points lost in ancient hunting miscues.
+When we drive into the deep canyon to fish we take his 1950’s Willy’s jeep so we don’t get stuck.

-From either of these bench’s, the view is spectacular.
 Light comes to our side of the planet as the other side turns dark.
-The switch from dark to light comes quickly.
-Within thirty minutes we go from a place where we can’t see the creek in the bottom of the canyon to a point in time we can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.
+This switch from dark to light comes quickly.
+Within thirty minutes sunrise goes from a point where I can’t see the creek in the bottom of the canyon to a point I can see the entire creek, as well as homes and houses on the rim of the far side of the canyon.

-Having one day a year where you are thankful just doesn’t seem like enough.
+Having just one day a year where we are thankful and celebrate just doesn’t seem enough.

 Texas, where my dad was born and raised, not far from here, feels like home right now.

 On some bench, just now,around the world from me, someone is watching our sun go down.